ahotchkin/react-fitness-backend/dev-log.md

 Exercises
 - [ ] Only display exercises from the current day
+- [ ] Add field to search for exercises by date

+Diaries
+- [ ] Add field to search for diary by date

 Foods
 - [ ] Add functionality to search for food in the database